DietkeSt/GraphicDesignShop/README.md

 - [Heroku](https://dashboard.heroku.com/apps): for providing a free hosting.
 - [jQuery](https://jquery.com/): for providing varieties of tools to make standard HTML code look appealing.
 - [jQuery UI](https://jqueryui.com/): for providing varieties of tools to make standard HTML code look appealing.
+- [Cloudinary](https://cloudinary.com/): for hosting media and static files.
 - [CI PostgreSQL](https://dbs.ci-dbs.net/): for providing a free database.
 - [Stripe](https://stripe.com/): for providing a free payment gateway and documentation.
 - [htmlcolorcodes.com](https://htmlcolorcodes.com/): for providing a free database on colors.